You got the prescription. You’re taking the weekly injection. The scale is moving in the right direction.

 Here’s what most people don’t realize about GLP-1 medications like Ozempic, Wegovy, Mounjaro, and Zepbound.
 The drug itself only gets you part of the way there.
 Clinical trials show patients who combine GLP-1s with specific lifestyle habits lose significantly more weight than those who rely on medication alone.

-We’re talking about a difference of 50% or more in total weight loss.
-That’s not a small gap.
-That’s the difference between losing 25 pounds and losing 40.
-Between fitting into your old jeans and completely transforming your body composition.
+That gap is enormous, often 50% or more in total weight loss.
+It’s the difference between losing 25 pounds and losing 40, between fitting into your old jeans and completely transforming your body composition.

 The habits that matter aren’t complicated.
 They don’t require hours at the gym or meal prep that takes over your entire Sunday.
 But they do require intention.
 Here are the seven habits that separate people who get good results from people who get serious results on GLP-1 therapy.